Tip # 2: Boost your metabolism program

 Do you already eat veggies at breakfast, like spinach in your omelet?
 Good for you!
 But choose to participate anyway.
 Add one or two more veggies.
 You can never overdo vegetables!
 You can also use this tip to practise more variety in your vegetable choices.
 Switch it up frequently: Instead of spinach, have beet greens, chard, or kale in your omelet.
 For your green salads, there are several varieties of lettuce.
 And there are many colours and varieties of onions, like scallions, leeks, chives, and green onions.
 These are just a few examples of food variety.
 I pointed out earlier that each vegetable has different nutrients.
 Having a variety of them ensures you get a wide variety of nutrients – especially those not yet discovered!

 Vegetables are low in 'calories,' low fat, low sugar, but high in fibre, and provide lots of nutrients.
 Few of us eat enough vegetables.
 And this could be one of the reasons for today’s widespread digestive disorders and poor gut health: vegetables are a huge factor in maintaining and encouraging healthy gut microbiota.
-This helps us absorb and produce nutrients.
-And this boosts our immune system and our health in general.
+This helps us absorb and produce nutrients, as well as strengthen our immune system and our health in general.

 But why at breakfast?